 The first edition of the feature film conference ZFICTION presents the versatile promises of the new tools for discussion.
 Filmmakers and researchers* will explore the question of how virtual production will change the near future of fictional storytelling in film and what new challenges this will bring.

-This year’s Research Day of the Zurich University of the Arts is dedicated to the Research Cycle.
-Two workshops will take place in the Immersive Arts Space:
+The Research Day of the Zurich University of the Arts in 2019 was dedicated to the Research Cycle.
+Two workshops took place in the Immersive Arts Space:

 WORKSHOP 1, November 28th, 13:15-14:30 Actors, Avatars and the Countenance: About the many faces of the SNF research project Actor and Avatar.
 Prof. Dr. Dieter Mersch, Prof. Anton Rey

 WORKSHOP 3, November 28th, 14:45-16:00 Knowledge Transfer into Education and Public, based on the projects Expedition 2 Degrees, Virtual Production und Virtually Real.
 Jonas Christen, Prof. Niklaus Heeb, Prof. Christian Iseli

 Thursday, 7 November 2019, 12:00 to 13:30 ZKB Freiraum, Bahnhofstr.
 9, 8001 Zurich

 At a lunchtime event, Christian Iseli, head of the ZHdK Immersive Arts Space, and Melody Chua, ZHdK student and co-founder of Null-state, Inc., talked about the significance of digital change for art and culture and provided insights into projects of the Immersive Arts Space.

 A cooperation between the Zurich University of the Arts (Z-Cubator and Game Design) and the Zürcher Kantonalbank (Cantonal Bank of Zurich).